CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-The entire WCAG checklist, all remediation patterns, automated testing code, and best practices are inlined in a single massive document.
-The checklist sections alone could be split into separate reference files, with SKILL.md serving as a concise overview with navigation links.
+Monolithic wall of text with everything inline.
+The entire WCAG checklist, all remediation patterns, automated testing code, and best practices are all in one massive file.
+The checklist content should be split into separate reference files with the SKILL.md providing an overview and navigation.

 1 / 3